jinghuazhao/Computational-Statistics/WEB.md

 ## file synchronisation and permissions for web site

-One can employ `rsync` to synchronise the working node to the web space,
+We can employ `rsync` to synchronise the working node to the web space, e.g.,
 ```bash
 rsync -avrzP $HOME/public_html shell.srcf.net:/public/$HOME
 ```

-Then the permission can set at the web space, e.g.,
+Then we set the file permissions at the web space, e.g.,
 ```bash
 chmod -R +r /public/home/$USER/public_html
 find /public/home/$USER/public_html -type d -exec chmod +x {} \;
 ```
+Note that the synchronisation works equally well for backup of files locally.

 ## non-interactive authentication